Mohammad Bagher Ghalibaf: Mayor of Tehran

-When Ghalibaf lost the 2005 election, he was proposed as Mayor of Tehran along with Mohammad Aliabadi and Mohammad-Ali Najafi.
+When Ghalibaf lost the 2005 presidential election, he was proposed as Mayor of Tehran along with Mohammad Aliabadi and Mohammad-Ali Najafi.
 On 4 September 2005, he was elected as the next Mayor by the City Council of Tehran to succeed Mahmoud Ahmadinejad who left the office after being elected president.
 He received 8 out of 15 votes of the council.
 He was reelected for a second term on 2007 after receiving 12 votes with no opponent.